dcmn-com/goaway/README.md

-Slides and code for my talk atthe June 2017 Berlin golang meetup, held at the DCMN offices.
+Slides and code for my talk at the June 2017 Berlin golang meetup, held at the DCMN offices.

 https://www.meetup.com/golang-users-berlin/events/240616980/